 Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

-Best Rimfire Scopes & Optics for 2023
+Best Rimfire Scopes & Optics of 2024

 We lay out our favorite scopes and red dots designed for rimfire rifles.
 From competition to plinking, come see what we recommend.

-Who doesn’t love a good .22 LR rifle or pistol?
 As someone getting into steel challenge, I’ve seen plenty of awesome rigs with interesting scope setups, and it’s got me thinking…what makes a good .22 LR scope or optic?

 Ruger 10/22 Charger